-The morning after pill is an emergency form of contraception.
+The morning-after pill is an emergency form of contraception.
 You take it after having unprotected sex to stop pregnancy from occurring.
 Having an abortion is an option which allows you to terminate an unwanted pregnancy.

-While it is often referred to as the morning after pill, you can take it up to 3-5 days after having unprotected sex.
-There are two different types, and how effective it depends on which one you take and when you take it.
+You can take the morning-after pill up to 3-5 days after having unprotected sex.
+There are two different types and how effective it depends on which one you take and when you take it.
 They work by delaying ovulation so that your ovaries cannot release an egg.

 The abortion pill, known as a medical abortion, is always given in a hospital or licensed clinic by a medical professional.
 It is illegal to purchase these medications online and use them by yourself at home.

 There is no right or wrong answer; only what you feel is right for you.
 It's a big decision to make, so take your time and think it over.
 You will have the chance to talk to a counsellor about it if you feel you don't have people in your life that you can discuss your options with, or if you need impartial advice.
 One in three women have an abortion at some point in their lives; there is nothing to feel ashamed about.
-There are many reasons why women might choose to terminate their pregnancy and each of these reasons is as valid as each other.
+There are many reasons why women might choose to terminate their pregnancy, and each of these reasons is as valid as the other.